nnirror/wax/README.md

 Routes the input signal to one of the four outputs based on the value `output num` value.

 ## granular
-Generates grains lasting `size (ms)` from a loaded audio file, starting at the `position` point, which expects a float between 0 - 1.
+- Generates grains lasting `size (ms)` from a loaded audio file, starting at the `position` point, which expects a float between 0 - 1.
 A new grain will generate every time `trigger` goes above 0.5.
+- To load an audio file from somewhere on the internet, enter a URL in the text input next to the `load url` button.

 ## greater
 Computes the boolean representation of whether `input 1` is greater than `input 2`.